Jarl-Bjoern/Yggdrasil/README.md

 In this example we add the tool `Feroxbuster` under the header `#APT`, now at the next start the added tool will be installed.

-<strong>Notice:</strong> When inserting the tool, make sure that you add it to the correct section of the respective package manager.
+<strong>Notice:</strong> When inserting new tools, make sure that you add it to the correct section of the respective package manager.

 ```bash
 # APT